telerik/ajax-docs/controls/scheduler/client-side-programming/events/onclientappointmentmoveend.md

-The **OnClientAppointmenMoveEnd** client-side event is called when the user stops moving an appointment.
+The **OnClientAppointmentMoveEnd** client-side event is called when the user stops moving an appointment.

 Two parameters are passed to the event handler: